iskanderun/maricopamosquitoes/aedes_precip/model/README.txt

-As a temporary workaround, please go to Dropbox folder: https://www.dropbox.com/sh/9vnj7xx8znxpd8b/AAC0sWDQuas5Q34QD89i_i6ua?dl=0 and manually download the file rainfall_maricopa.tar.gz This file is 7.7 GB and will be 9GB or larger once extracted.
+As a temporary workaround, please go to Dropbox folder: https://www.dropbox.com/sh/9vnj7xx8znxpd8b/AAC0sWDQuas5Q34QD89i_i6ua?dl=0 and manually download the file rainfall_maricopa.tar.gz This file is >9 GB and will be larger than that once extracted.

 Extract the file in this folder (aedes_precip > model), either by clicking on it or by using the Terminal on Mac (or other Linux terminal).
 Change the working